The Complete Guide to Memory Foam Pillows

 Best for: Side sleepers (need height to fill shoulder gap), larger frames (200+ lbs), those with chronic neck pain needing consistent support.

-See our picks: Best extra firm pillows that won't flatten.
+See our picks: Best extra firm pillows with higher-resistance support.

 ๐ก Pro tip: Your body weight matters as much as sleep position.
 A 200 lb side sleeper needs a firmer pillow than a 120 lb side sleeper because more weight compresses the foam further.
 If you're between sizes, go firmer โyou can always remove fill from adjustable pillows, but you can't add firmness to a solid foam pillow.